How to Start a Nonprofit Organization: Your Definitive Guide

 1

-Clearly articulate the problem your nonprofit will address and its desired future impact.
-This foundational step guides all subsequent decisions and attracts supporters.
+Clearly articulate the problem your nonprofit will solve and its core purpose.
+This foundational step guides all subsequent decisions and attracts support.

 2